gpx1000/Vulkan-Tutorial/en/01_Overview.md

 This chapter will start off with an introduction of Vulkan and the problems it addresses.
-After that we're going to look at the ingredients that are required for the first triangle.
+After that, we're going to look at the ingredients that are required for the first triangle.
 This will give you a big picture to place each of the subsequent chapters in.
 We will conclude by covering the structure of the Vulkan API and the general usage patterns.